FronTz16/Couchsurfing-Test/README.md

 Why docker?

 I think that nowadays having a non-dockerized app is a bad idea, especially in a team where environments can vary greatly between Windows, Mac, and Ubuntu or any other Linux distribution.
 So I always dockerize my projects from the beginning.

+Why prettier & eslint?

+Well, probably I dont need to say nothing about these 2 tools, but having clean and consistent code style is always good.

 ## Problems faced